 I don’t think I have ever seen so many fireworks in the sky at once.
 We saw a few big rockets, and then more, and more, and more, and more!
 The whole sky was filled with exploding white light as about fifty rockets all went of in ten seconds.

 Now I know this video doesn’t do it justice, I cut off the end because I was so taken aback.
 So watch this one and then go and find a better one YouTube hehe.

 The display finished and was met with a few seconds of utterly stunned silence before we all realised it was over.
-A huge cheer went up and New Year’s mirth erupted.
+A huge cheer went up and New Year’s eve at Epcot mirth erupted.
 The music from the Italian raver burst back into life, and everyone started to scatter back into their favourite areas.

 We were suffering with terrible jet lag, and so started to walk back to the car park, passing more parties on the way.